ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - Kubernetes command line tool [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - Minio Client command line tool [mc](https://min.io/download)

-## Sample Dash App
-After you reserve a KServe ModelMesh Serving sandbox environment in TechZone, you'll receive an email with a link to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard), which shows the Kubernetes `service` resources in a dedicated `namespace` when you open it up in a browser.
-You should be able to find a `service` named `dash-app-lb`, that has an external endpoint.
-Click on the external endpoint would open up a sample Dash App in your browser.
-You can use this sample Dash App to send **Sentiment Analysis** and **Emotion Classification** inference requests to the ModelMesh Serving instance, by entering some text in the corresponding text input boxes and clicking on the `Get` buttons.
+## Getting started
+When you request a TechZone environment for Kserve ModelMesh Serving, the system will create a `namespace` for you in a Kubernetes cluster and deploy an instance of Kserve Model Mesh in the namespace.
+Once the environment is ready, you will recieve an email letting you know.
+This email will include a link to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
+Clicking on this link will bring up the Kubernetes `service` resources in your dedicated `namespace`.

+Your TechZone environment will be provisioned with an example Watson NLP application already running.
+In your Kubernetes Dashboard find the `service` called `dash-app-lb`.
+This application has an external endpoint.
+Clicking on the external endpoint will let you try out this application in your browser.
+The application lets you get **Sentiment Analysis** and **Emotion Classification** scores for given texts.

 **Tip**:
 - For new users, you would received an email invite from IBM Cloud to join the `tsglwatson` account.